arjanWOT/PrepaidWaterApp/README.md

 PrepaidWaterApp
 ===============

-Smartphone app to provide prepaid water
+Smartphone app to provide prepaid water.
+In corporation with WOT